 Meet Aubrey Anthony, a junior double-majoring in biology and anthropology who is passionate about the environment and cultural awareness.

-Three Honors College students have received the Goldwater Scholarship — one of the nation’s highest honors for undergraduates studying science, technology, engineering or mathematics.
+Three Honors College students have received the Goldwater Scholarship — one of the highest honors for undergraduates studying science, technology, engineering or mathematics.